Coronavirus Chicago: Mayor Lori Lightfoot ensures residents have access to food, services during COVID-19 'stay-at-home' order

 Mayor Lightfoot reassured Chicago residents that they will continue to have access to food and services during the new order that takes effect at 5 p.m.
 Saturday night until April 7.

 "As a reminder this means residents are to stay in their home except for essential travel," the mayor said.
-"This is not marshal law."
+"This is not martial law."

 For other businesses, like those that sell high-dollar merchandise, they will not be open.